Alert

 • If the worker refused to continue modified work and did not have reasonable grounds to refuse, adjust compensation benefits as if the modified work program had continued effective the date of the decision.

-• When there is a legal strike or lockout, or local or provincial state of emergencySee Policy 04-05, Part II, Application 4 – Temporary Modified Work Programs.
-[PDF, 0.24MB]., modified work can become unavailable through no fault of the worker or employer.
-Determine what benefits the worker may be entitled to based on the worker’s remaining work restrictions.
+• When there is a legal strike, lockout, or local or provincial state of emergencySee Policy 04-05, Part II, Application 4 – Temporary Modified Work Programs. , and modified work is no longer available, benefits will be paid as if the worker continued performing the modified duties or gradual return-to-work schedule.

 Contact the worker and employer to advise them of the type of benefits and services the worker is entitled to receive.
 Communicate the decision in writing.